-FFXI mixes in elements from other games spells and abilities have cast times and weapons and magic have skill levels of their own, similar to FFII.
+FFXI mixes in elements from other games - spells and abilities have cast times and weapons and magic have skill levels of their own, similar to FFII.
 Limit Breaks are replaced with Weapon Skills, unleashed after a character deals out or takes a certain amount of damage.

 Perfect for an MMO, the job system once again returns with six main jobs and fourteen advanced jobs to choose from.
 FFXI also features Support Jobs, a concept pioneered by FFV.
-Players can designate a support job, which allows use of Licenses fit FFXII's lore and abilities, traits, and spells from another chosen allowed for Sphere Grid job at a lower level.
+Players can designate a support job, which allows use of abilities, traits, and spells from another chosen job at a lower level.

-FF yet, but also shook up its battle mechanics.
+FFX was the best-looking FF yet, but also shook up its battle mechanics.